ztlevi/ML_101/docs/General/How_to_prevent_overfitting.md

 [![DropOut examples](https://i.stack.imgur.com/CewjH.png)](https://i.stack.imgur.com/CewjH.png)

+Cons:

+- Dropout roughly doubles the number of iterations required to converge.
+However, training time for each epoch is less.

 ### DropConnect

 DropConnect works similarly, except that we disable individual weights (i.e., set them to zero), instead of nodes, so a node can remain partially active.
 Schematically, it looks like this: